x25today/voipwardialer/README.md

 # Example Modem to call around the world for testing
+Below a list of modem for testing the DSP connections

+* UK O2 CSD Data Number (PPP) +44-771-2927927

 TODO: List 10-15 modem to call that works across various countries to make experiments